adamusek-007/inf03-exam-master/README.md

 # App-Egzamin-Zawodowy

+## About

-INF.03 Profession exam learning app that I've made for my preparations to this exam.
+[INF.03](https://informatyk.edu.pl/kwalifikacja-inf-03/) profession exam learning app that I've made for my preparations to this exam.

+## Usage

+You can use this project to practice to INF.03 exam.
-You can run app by yourself by cloning this repository and then in it running
+You can run app by yourself by cloning this repository and then running it.

-## Installation
+## Installation and running

 ```
 git clone https://github.com/adamusek-007/App-Egzamin-Zawodowy.git